richard-austin/security-cam/README.md

-<h2 style="text-align: center">NVR for CCTV Access Via Web Browser</h2>
+<h2 style="text-align: center">Security Cam, CCTV Via Web Browser</h2>

 ### Introduction
-This is a Network Video Recorder accessed through a web browser. designed to run on a Raspberry pi.
+This is a Network Video Recorder accessed through a web browser, designed to run on a Raspberry pi.
 Access can be either direct or through a Cloud service.
 There is no live implementation of the Cloud Service, but the source code is freely available at https://github.com/richard-austin/cloud-server.